vaultvision/docs/docs/source/quick_setup.md

-Vault Vision - User Authentication Platform - Quick Setup
+User Authentication Quick Setup - Vault Vision
 ==================
 This setup will get you up and running with a local web application where you can experiment with all the flow and integration points.